cayce-msx/msxpp-tools/MegaSD-partition/readme.md

     The drive parameter, when specified, must indicate a drive managed by MegaSD.
   * by default, 1 or 2 drives (`A:` & `B:`) are enabled, depending on the EPBIOS/SDBIOS in use.
   * per drive, just 21 Bytes extra memory is used (both in BASIC - `PRINT FRE(0)` and in DOS - [`TPAMEM`](https://www.msx.org/wiki/TPAMEM))
+    * even with 8 drives enabled, there is still more memory available than 'classic' DOS1-with-Ctrl-held-at-boot
-  * Please RESET (warm boot) to activate the drive change.
+  * then execute `RESET` (warm boot) to activate the drive change.
+    E.g., `msdpar /e6^reset` performs a warm boot directly after enabling 6 drives.
-    Don't power off or cold boot; all MegaSD configuration will then revert to default.
+    Don't power off or cold boot (don't use the reset button); all MegaSD configuration will then revert to default.
+  * until the newly enabled drives are mapped to a partition, `MSDPAR <drive>:` will show `*** MegaSD error: Device not ready` and return user error 34.
+    Reason is that, by default, each drive points to a successive MegaSD device (`B:` => 1, `C:` => 2, .., `H:` => 7) and OCM-PLD supports only device ID 0.
+    That id is set when _mapping_ a partition.
   * this can also be done with the original `ESET.COM`, but that's more cumbersome

-### default mapping
+### Default mapping
 When starting up, MegaSD scans the partition table and maps the first partition.
 When that is not FAT12 or FAT16, the system will not boot (`Disk error reading drive A`)!
 Note: MegaSD sets the partition length to the maximum value of FF.FFFFh, which (with a sector size of 512 Bytes) is almost 8GiB.